Updated October 26, 2021; Original Post: June 15, 2018

 Burglary of a Vehicle

-If an individual breaks into or remains inside a vehicle with the intent to commit theft, assault, or another felony within, the charge will be a class A misdemeanor.
-Charges can apply if any body part or object (such as a coat hanger) is inserted in the vehicle to gain entry.
+Burglary of a Motor Vehicle is committed if an individual breaks into or remains inside a vehicle with the intent to commit theft, assault, or another felony within, Burglary of a vehicle is a class A misdemeanor.
+The criminal charge of burglary of a vehicle can apply if any body part or object (such as a coat hanger) is inserted in the vehicle to gain entry.

 If the vehicle is intended for overnight accommodations, such as a recreational vehicle, the charge will be changed to burglary of a habitation with the associated penalties.